Unity-Technologies/ml-agents/README.md

 ## Translations

-To make Unity ML-Agents accessible to the global research and Unity developer communities, we're attempting to create and maintain translations of our documentation.
+To make the Unity ML-Agents toolkit accessible to the global research and Unity developer communities, we're attempting to create and maintain translations of our documentation.
 We've started with translating a subset of the documentation to one language (Chinese), but we hope to continue